25th Anniversary Year

 From the Executive Board

 Following are excerpts of recent IMF press releases.
-Full texts are available on the IMF’s web site (http://www.imf.org) under “news” or on request (fax only, please) from the IMF’s Public Affairs Division (fax: (202) 623-6278).
+The full texts are available on the IMF’s web site (http://www.imf.org) under the heading NEWS or on request (fax only, please) from the IMF’s Public Affairs Division (fax: (202) 623-6278)

-The IMF approved a three-year loan for Guinea under the enhanced structural adjustment facility (ESAF) for an amount equivalent to SDR 70.8 million (about $101.4 million) to support the government’s economic reform program for 1997–99.
-The first annual loan, equivalent to SDR 23.6 million (about $34 million), is available in two equal semiannual installments, the first of which is available immediately.
+The IMF approved the second annual loan under the enhanced structural adjustment facility (ESAF), in an amount equivalent to SDR 15.3 million (about $22 million), to support Malawi’s economic program in 1996/97.
+The loan is available in two equal installments, the first of which is available on December 13, 1996.

 |(percent of GDP)|